2 Key Terms

 Learning Objectives

-After completing this chapter, you will be able to
+After completing this chapter, you will be able to define key terms:

-- Multiculturalism and interculturalism (Little, 2016)
+- multiculturalism and interculturalism

 Values, Beliefs, and Norms

 Values help shape a society by suggesting what is good and bad, beautiful and ugly, and what should be sought or avoided.
 Consider the value that North American culture places upon youth.
 Children represent innocence and purity, while a youthful adult appearance signifies sexuality.
 Shaped by this value, North Americans spend millions of dollars each year on cosmetic products and surgeries to look young and beautiful.
+Values are not static; they vary across time and between groups as people evaluate, debate, and change collective societal beliefs.
+Values also vary from culture to culture.

 Living up to a culture’s values can be difficult.
 It’s easy to value good health, but it’s hard to quit smoking.
 Marital monogamy is valued, but many spouses engage in infidelity.
 Cultural diversity and equal opportunities for all people are valued in Canada, yet the country’s highest political offices have been dominated by white men.